jumpjack/Space1999Adventure/README.md

-The different widths "confuse" Tiled, which expect all tiles tohave same widths, so images set should be modified to have all tiles of same width = 24, so as to fit in a Tiled map which expects 24x12 tiles.
+The different widths "confuse" Tiled, which expect all tiles to have same widths, so images set should be modified to have all tiles of same width = 24, so as to fit in a Tiled map which expects 24x12 tiles.

 ## Conversion